Hazardous Chemical Training

 This course is also used by companies as chemical management refresher for those who have completed the 10895NAT – Course in Chemicals Management, training.

-This training can also be tailored to be initial training or shorter course in chemical management as a refresher including GHS and SDS requirements and serve as a verification of competency (VOC) to maintain knowledge.
+This training is delivered by our Safety Consultant and can also be tailored to be initial training or shorter course in chemical management as a refresher including GHS and SDS requirements and serve as a verification of competency (VOC) to maintain knowledge.

-This WHS training is completed in house at your location and can be amended to account for experienced or novice participants.
-For these bookings please contact our offices for a obligation free quote.
+This WHS training is completed in house by our Safety Consultant at your location and can be amended to account for experienced or novice participants.
+For these bookings, please contact our offices for an obligation free quote.

 *travel costs may apply outside of the Gold Coast.